Engineer Battalion (Estonia): Formation and the Inseneripataljon (1917 - 1924)

 The creation date of the Engineer Battalion is considered to be 15 December 1917, when an engineer company was formed under the 1st Estonian Infantry Division of the Imperial Russian Army, according to a decree by Jaan Soots.
 The company was headed by lieutenant Artur Normak.
 Equipment was transferred from the Single Engineer Company of the 118th Russian Infantry Division.
 The company consisted of a staff and a clerical office, two telegraph platoons, two sapper platoons and a park platoon.
 By 1918, the company had 25-30 officers and up to 400 soldiers.
 Because of German occupation, the unit was disbanded on April 5, 1918, with the liquidation committee working until May 15.

 On 19 November 1918, the Engineer Battalion (Inseneripataljon) was formed under the Estonian People's Army with 1st and later 2nd Sapper Company, a railroad company, telegraph company, vehicle company, searchlight unit, pontoon unit and a flight squadron.
 The task of forming the unit was given to captain Nikolai Peterson.
 On 21 November 1918, captain Voldemar Rieberg was appointed the units commander, and on November 25 he took over the position.
 Soon after, the 1st Sapper Company took part in battles on the Viru front (Rägavere and Kehra battles) as part of the 1st Division in the Estonian War of Independence.
 The 2nd Sapper Company acted as part of the 2nd Division on the southern front, mainly securing the southern border, which was established with Tartu Peace Treaty.
 The battalions railroad company formed three repair trains, which were used to repair bridges and support armored trains.
 One of the trains was also later used on the southern front, on the Valga-Marienburg line, to repair over 50 bridges.
 The telegraph company was formed into four cable squads, three of which were sent to the front to repair and rebuild lines on recaptured territories.
 The fourth squad stayed to finish the local communications network.
 The company was formed into a separate Communications Battalion on March 15, 1924.
 On 22 February 1919, a decree was released by the Staff of the Ministry of War, according to which the flight squadron was formed into the Estonian Air Force.
 The unit finally separated from the battalion on March 1, 1919.
 The vehicle company was mainly tasked with organizing transportation.
 On 22 May 1919, it was made into a separate unit, no longer under the Engineer Battalion.
 After the Estonian War of Independence, in 1920, the People's Army was demobilized.
 The battalion had lost 2 officers and 13 enlisted in the war.
 The sapper companies were again subordinated to the Engineer Battalion and moved to Nõmme.
-Between 31 August 1920 - 11 September 1922, the battalion was headed by captain G. Meister, then temporarily by major Gustav Vladimir Kirschbaum until January 17, 1923, when the position was taken over by Johann Bernhard Grünberg.
+Between 31 August 1920 and 11 September 1922, the battalion was headed by captain G. Meister, then temporarily by major Gustav Vladimir Kirschbaum until January 17, 1923, when the position was taken over by Johann Bernhard Grünberg.